 How do I know if the judge made a mistake?

 In order to determine whether or not a judge made a mistake of fact or law, or abused his or her discretion, see if the judge’s decision fits into one of the following categories:

-At the hearing, the judge will hear from each side.
-After considering what each side has to say, the judge will decide to grant you the FRO or deny your motion, or open the case for additional testimony.
+At the oral argument, the judge will hear from each side.
+After considering what each side has to say, the judge will decide to grant you the FRO, deny your motion, or open the case for additional testimony.

 What else should I know when I file a motion?